sverweij/dependency-cruiser/doc/real-world-samples.md

 Dependency cruiser used on itself, focusing on internal dependencies only, on three levels of abstraction - high level, folder and modules.
-A small [custom theme](rules-reference.md#dot) in its [configuration](../.dependency-cruiser.json#L196) colors the various main parts (extract, validate, report) and the dependencies to them.
+A small [custom theme](rules-reference.md#dot) in its [configuration](../.dependency-cruiser.json#L196) colours the various main parts (extract, validate, report) and the dependencies to them.
 Click for slightly more interactive versions.

 #### high level overview ('archi')